0xGval/evm-mcp-tools/README.md

 - **Environment variables not found**: Make sure your API keys are correctly set in `mcp.json`
 - **Provider errors**: Check that your ETH_RPC_URL is valid and accessible
 - **Path errors**: Ensure you're using full absolute paths with proper escaping in Windows (`\\`)
+- **Codex API issues**: Verify your Codex API key is valid and has permission to access token data

 ## Development